gadomski/jason2/README.md

 brew install hdf5 netcdf
 ```

+**jason2** was developed on OSX, so it should work out of the box on most \*nix's.
+Windows, your mileage my vary.

+**jason2** was developed on Python 2.7.9.

 ## Documentation

+Documentation is hosted at http://gadomski.github.io/jason2.
-Usage instructions are hosted at http://gadomski.github.io/jason2 and are available in the source tree at `docs/index.md`.
+The plain text docs are available in this source tree at `docs/index.md`.

 ## License